 This is one of the most searched-for and least-answered topics after SCI.
-Rehab covers bladder and bowel in detail and then goes quiet on sex — leaving people to assume the worst, alone.
+Rehab covers bladder and bowel in detail, then goes quiet on sex — leaving people to assume the worst, alone.
 Let's be direct and complete.

 Your Sex Life Is Not Over